RosieSews/masksnow/content/pages/volunteer.md

 ---
 templateKey: info-page
 path: /volunteer
-title: Sign Up to Volunteer with Masks Now
+title: We need YOU!
+Sign Up to Volunteer with Masks Now
 ---
-### We need YOU!
 Whether you can sew, distribute, organize, write, code or call, we have immediate need for your skill set.
 Fill out the form below to get started.

 ### If you're in Canada, volunteer with our partner at [Canada Sews](https://www.canadasews.ca/).